johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-04-20-ts-loader-goes-webpack-5.md

 image: blog/2021-04-20-ts-loader-goes-webpack-5/ts-loader-9.png
 hide_table_of_contents: false
 ---
 `ts-loader` has just released [v9.0.0](https://github.com/TypeStrong/ts-loader/releases/tag/v9.0.0).
 This post goes through what this release is all about, and what it took to ship this version.
 For intrigue, it includes a brief scamper into my mental health along the way.
-Some upgrades go smoothly - this one did had some hiccups.
+Some upgrades go smoothly - this one had some hiccups.
 But we'll get into that.

 ![hello world bicep](../static/blog/2021-04-20-ts-loader-goes-webpack-5/ts-loader-9.png)